-In general, withholding tax at the standard rate of income tax (currently 20 per cent.) must be deducted from Irish source yearly interest payments made by an Irish company.
-However no withholding for or on account of Irish income tax is required to be made from yearly interest in the circumstances set out below.
+In general, withholding tax at the standard rate of income tax (currently 20 per cent.) must be deducted from Irish source yearly interest payments made by an Irish company (the "General Withholding Tax on Interest").
+However, no withholding for or on account of Irish income tax is required to be made from yearly interest in the circumstances set out below.

-Withholding tax on yearly interest does not apply to interest payments made by a company in the ordinary course of an Irish banking business.
+The General Withholding Tax on Interest does not apply to interest payments made by a company in the ordinary course of an Irish banking business (the "Ordinary Course of Irish Banking Business Exemption").
 The Revenue Commissioners of Ireland (the "Revenue Commissioners") have previously confirmed that interest payments made by an Institution on mortgage covered securities issued by that Institution will be regarded as interest paid by such Institution in the ordinary course of its banking business in Ireland.
-In the case of the Issuer and the Securities, this exemption would cease to apply if the Issuer at any time ceased to be the holder of a banking licence under section 9 of the Central Bank Act 1971 (as amended), to be a designated credit institution under the ACS Acts, or to carry on business in Ireland.
+In the case of the Issuer and the Securities, the Ordinary Course of Irish Banking Business Exemption would cease to apply if the Issuer at any time ceased to be the holder of a banking licence under section 9 of the Central Bank Act 1971 (as amended), to be a designated credit institution under the ACS Acts, or to carry on business in Ireland.

-Separately, section 64 of the Taxes Consolidation Act 1997, as amended (the "TCA") provides for the payment of interest on a quoted Eurobond without the deduction of tax in certain circumstances.
-A "quoted Eurobond" is defined as a security which:
+Separately, section 64 of the Taxes Consolidation Act 1997, as amended (the "TCA", "Section 64") provides for the payment of interest on a quoted Eurobond (as defined by that section) without the deduction of tax in certain circumstances.
+If the Ordinary Course of Irish Banking Business Exemption ceased to apply, exemption from the General Withholding Tax on Interest may still be available under Section 64.